The Activities of the International Conference on ECD

 The Palestinian Child Institute of An-Najah National University has recently launched the International Conference on ECD titled: "Children, Hope and Peace; a local and global perspective".

-The conference hosted a large number of prominent international specialists in childhood to discuss ECD theories and exhibit success stories of child programs in Palestine and worldwide
+The conference hosted a large number of international specialists in childhood programs to discuss ECD theories and exhibit success stories of children programs in Palestine and worldwide.

-The conference was organized in cooperation with the International Network on ECD, World Vision, Juzoor for Health and Social Development, Links Project and Queen's University Belfast.
+The conference was organized in collaboration with the International Network on ECD, World Vision, Juzoor for Health and Social Development, Links Project and Queen's University Belfast.

-The first day of the conference addressed ECD, theory, social environment, neurological, psychological and social determinants and developmental delay.
+The first day of the conference addressed ECD, theory, social environment, neurological, psychological and social factors and developmental delay.

-In the opening speech, Professor Maher Natsheh, An-Najah President stated that the University is paying great attention to childhood cases through medicine, education and psychology programs in addition to establishing the Palestinian Child Institute.
+In the opening speech, Professor Maher Natsheh, An-Najah President, stated that the University is focusing deeply on childhood matters through medicine, education and psychology programs in addition to establishing the Palestinian Child Institute.

-Dr. Ali Shaar, Institute Director and Chairman of the Conference mentioned that An-Najah's Palestinian Child Institute is doing its best to support children in Palestine as they live a difficult life under the Israeli occupation.
+Dr. Ali Shaar, Institute Director and Chairman of the Conference, mentioned that An-Najah's Palestinian Child Institute is doing its best to support children in Palestine due to their difficult life under the Israeli occupation.

-The opening ceremony also included speeches by other prominent guests who stressed the importance of this event that coincides with 30th anniversary of UN's Declaration of the Rights of the Child of which Palestine has been part since 2004.
+The opening ceremony also included speeches by other guests who stressed the importance of this event that coincides with 30th anniversary of UN's Declaration of the Rights of Children where Palestine has been part of since 2004.

-The conference resulted in a number of recommendations; namely, offering universal access to early childhood services, actively participating in programs targeting vulnerable families and children, focusing on interdisciplinary research, working in harmony to offer high quality support programs and following up on children's health, education and protection conditions as well as becoming committed to planning, execution and assessment of programs on local and international levels.
+The conference concluded with a number of suggestions; namely, offering universal access to early childhood services, actively participating in programs targeting vulnerable families and children, focusing on interdisciplinary research, working in harmony to offer high quality support programs and following up on children's health, education and child protection as well as becoming committed to planning, execution and assessment of programs on local and international levels.